EvanPetr95/HomeProject/README.md

 ## Getting Started
 The Service Consists of several components:
-- Flask Web Application – Serves as the main API layer, handling HTTP requests and routing.
+- FastAPI Web Application – Serves as the main API layer, handling HTTP requests and routing.
 - GraphQL API – Provides a flexible query interface on top of the data layer, allowing clients to request exactly the data they need.
-Implemented using Strawberry GraphQL integrated with Flask.
+Implemented using Strawberry GraphQL integrated with FastAPI.
 - PostgresSQL Database – Manages data persistence, supporting relational data models and ensuring consistency across the service.

 ### Run App